Claude Moraes: Member of the European Parliament, 1999–2020

 In July 2014 Moraes was elected chairman of the European Parliament Committee on Civil Liberties, Justice and Home Affairs (LIBE Committee), chairing EU legislative trilogues including GDPR, and the Anti-Money Laundering Directive (AMLD).
-He negotiated for the Parliament with third countries on a number of data adequacy and security agreements including the EU/US Terrorist Finance Tracking Programme (SWIFT).
+He was a negotiater for the Parliament with third countries on a number of data adequacy and security agreements including the EU/US Terrorist Finance Tracking Programme (SWIFT).

 Following the 2016 United Kingdom European Union membership referendum, he was a member of the European Parliament's Brexit Steering Committee until the 2019 European Elections.
 He contributed to the Parliament's position on the Withdrawal Agreement on EU citizens rights, rights of British citizens in the EU, security union, law enforcement, data adequacy, migration, asylum law and free movement.

 In 2018 as part of his committee's increasing role in the humanitarian, budgetary and legislative aspects of the refugee crisis, he led delegations to Libya, Niger, Lebanon, Syrian border and the Greek and Italian reception "hotspots" to improve the EU's response.
-In 2019 he was Rapporteur for the European Asylum Support Agency and was a Parliament negotiator for the EU Pact on Migration and Asylum presented to the European Commission in 2020.
+In 2019 he was Rapporteur for the European Asylum Support Agency and a Parliament negotiator for the EU Pact on Migration and Asylum presented to the EU Commission in 2020.

-Also in 2018 he was Standing Rapporteur for the European Parliament consent procedure on the European Commission's decision to directly invoke Article 7 of the EU Treaties for the first time into alleged rule of law breaches by the Polish government.
-He led all-party European Parliament rule of law delegations that year to Poland and Slovakia following the murder there of investigative journalist Ján Kuciak.
+Also in 2018 he was Standing Rapporteur for the Parliament consent procedure on the European Commission's decision to directly invoke Article 7 of the EU Treaties for the first time into alleged rule of law breaches by the Polish government.
+He led all-party rule of law delegations that year to Poland and Slovakia following the murder there of investigative journalist Ján Kuciak.

 In 2019 he co-chaired EU negotiations to appoint the first European Chief Public Prosecutor and operational office tackling corruption, calling on EPPO's remit to be extended to fight serious organised criminals, including people traffickers.